turbot/steampipe-docs/docs/query/batch-query.md

 mkdir my-queries
 ```

-By default, Steampipe looks for mods in the current directory, though you can specify a different directory with the `--workspace-chdir` argument.
+By default, Steampipe looks for mods in the current directory, though you can specify a different directory with the `-mod-location` argument.
 Lets change to that directory and initialize the mod:

 ```bash
 cd my-queries